2023 Most Popular Communication & Journalism Doctor's Degree Schools in Ohio

 The colleges and universities below are the most popular for communication and journalism majors pursuing a doctor's degree.

-Our 2023 rankings named Ohio University - Athens Campus the most popular school in Ohio for communication and journalism students working on their doctor’s degree.
+Our analysis found Ohio University - Athens Campus to be the most popular school for communication and journalism students who want to pursue a doctor’s degree in Ohio.
 OHIO Athens is a fairly large public school located in the distant town of Athens.

 Of the 15 students majoring in communication and journalism at OHIO Athens, 53% are male and 47% are female.

-Read full report on Communication & Journalism at Ohio University - Athens Campus
+Full Communication & Journalism at Ohio University - Athens Campus Report

 Of the 7 students majoring in communication and journalism at Ohio State, 29% are male and 71% are female.

-Out of the 4 schools in Ohio that were part of this year’s ranking, Bowling Green State University - Main Campus landed the # 3 spot on the list.
-Located in the fringe town of Bowling Green, BGSU is a public school with a large student population.
+You’ll be in good company if you decide to attend Bowling Green State University - Main Campus.
+It ranked #3 on our 2023 Most Popular Communication & Journalism Doctor’s Degree Schools in Ohio list.
+Located in the fringe town of Bowling Green, BGSU is a public college with a large student population.

 Women make up 50% of the communication and journalism majors at the school.

-Read full report on Communication & Journalism at Bowling Green State University - Main Campus
+Full Communication & Journalism at Bowling Green State University - Main Campus Report

 Out of the 4 schools in Ohio that were part of this year’s ranking, Kent State University at Kent landed the # 4 spot on the list.
-Located in the suburb of Kent, Kent State is a public school with a fairly large student population.
+Located in the large suburb of Kent, Kent State is a public college with a fairly large student population.

 Women make up 50% of the communication and journalism majors at the school.

-Read full report on Communication & Journalism at Kent State University at Kent
+Full Communication & Journalism at Kent State University at Kent Report

 Explore all the Most Popular Communication & Journalism Schools in the Great Lakes Area or other specific states within that region.